-THE EFFECT OF SOME ATTRACTAT PLANTS Lysiphlebus fabarum PARASITISM ON GREEN PEACH AHIDS Myzus persicae AND BLACK BEAN APHIDS Aphis fabae | ||
+THE EFFECT OF SOME ATTRACTANT PLANTS Lysiphlebus fabarum PARASITISM ON GREEN PEACH AHIDS Myzus persicae AND BLACK BEAN APHIDS Aphis fabae | ||

 Mesopotamia Journal of Agriculture | ||

-Document Type: research | ||
+Document Type: Research | ||

 DOI: 10.33899/magrj.2023.136430.1200 | ||